fstltna/CoffeeManagementConsole/README.md

 You will need to run cpan and install these modules:

-- UI::Dialog
+- cpan -i UI::Dialog
-- Term::ReadKey
+- cpan -i Term::ReadKey
-- Term::ANSIScreen
+- cpan -i Term::ANSIScreen

 You also need to have my CoffeeMUD Startup Script installed.

 Then copy "cmc" into a directory in your path and you should be ok.